natnuo/natnuo/README.md

     </tr>
   </tbody>
 </table>
-<sup>I <a href="https://github.com/natnuo/spotify-status">custom-made</a> this Spotify status display, but I was inspired by the profile readme of <a href="https://github.com/natemoo-re/natemoo-re">@natemoo-re</a>.
-If any row of the above display does not render, try reloading—GitHub markdown has a few quirks...</sup>
+<sup>I <a href="https://github.com/natnuo/spotify-status">custom-made</a> this Spotify status display, but I was inspired by the profile readme of <a href="https://github.com/natemoo-re/natemoo-re">@natemoo-re</a>.<br />If any row of the above display does not render, try reloading—GitHub markdown has a few quirks...</sup>

 ###